GluuFederation/agama-typekey/README.md

 ### Add The Project To The Server

 The Janssen Server provides multiple ways an Agama project can be deployed and configured.
 Either use the command-line tool, REST API, or a TUI (text-based UI).
 Refer to
 [Agama project configuration page](https://docs.jans.io/head/admin/config-guide/auth-server-config/agama-project-configuration/) in the Janssen Server documentation for more details.

 ### Configure The Project

-Agama project accepts configuration parameters in the JSON format.
+The Agama project accepts configuration parameters in the JSON format.
 Every Agama project comes with a basic sample configuration file for reference.

 Below is a typical configuration of the Agama-typekey project.
-As show, it contains configuration parameters for the [flows contained in it](#flows-in-the-project):
+As shown, it contains configuration parameters for the [flows contained in it](#flows-in-the-project):

 ```json